highfestiva/bcp47.py/README.md

 Language tags are not your everyday ISO standard, but instead composed of an ISO-639 language code, and an ISO-3166 country/region code
 (and occationally an ISO-15924 script tag for the written language).

+The file is generated from Microsoft's seminal piece, [MS-LCID].pdf.

 ## Easy installation

 ```bash